linhub15/hubertlin-site/gatsby/src/posts/2018-11-30-decouple-identity-core-from-net-core-api.md

 }
 ```

 This code refactoring was inspired by "Clean Architecture" by Robert C. Martin.
-I'm still pretty new at software design and programming so feel free to offer suggestions and point out any errors you find.